 School of Dance Full time faculty review, Promotion and Tenure and Post-Tenure Review document - Approved by School of Dance Faculty, October 13, 2016

-School of Dance: Throughout this document we have provided links to the College of Visual and Performing Arts Canvas Faculty Manual.
+School of Dance: Full-Time Faculty Review

+Throughout this document we have provided links to the College of Visual and Performing Arts Canvas Faculty Manual.
 If the links are not functioning please consult the Canvas site.

-,, and UNCG. , ’s and College of Visual and Performing Arts webpages:
+The School of Dance, CVPA, and UNCG Promotion and Tenure procedures conform to The Code of The University of North Carolina.
+Candidates for Promotion, Tenure or Reappointment should become familiar with all documents posted to the Provost’s and College of Visual and Performing Arts webpages:

 Provost: